Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 When writing in a functional style, on the other hand, failures are typically encoded directly within function signatures using container types such as `Option<T>` and `Result<TValue, TError>`.
 This makes the representation of error states explicit and forces the caller to properly account for each of them before proceeding further with the execution.

 Even in primarily object-oriented environments, such as C#, optional types are still commonly used to communicate expected, predictable, or otherwise non-fatal errors, for which exceptions may often be impractical.
-For example, when building a web service, we can choose to express domain-level failures this way to ensure that they are always correctly handled and mapped to corresponding HTTP status codes upon reaching the system boundary.
+For example, when building a web service, we can choose to express domain-level failures this way to ensure that they are correctly handled and mapped to corresponding HTTP status codes upon reaching the system boundary.

-One downside of the functional approach, however, is that it doesn't allow us to easily defer the responsibility of dealing with an error to upstream callers, which is something exceptions provide in a form of their bubbling behavior.
-Being explicit means we have to handle both the optimistic and pessimistic outcomes simultaneously, which can often be a bit cumbersome.
-After all, [no one would want to write code where you have to constantly manually verify if the last executed operation has completed successfully](https://golang.org).
+One downside of the functional approach, however, is that it doesn't allow us to easily defer the responsibility of dealing with an error to upstream callers, which is something exceptions provide in the form of their bubbling behavior.
+Being explicit means we have to always handle both the optimistic and pessimistic outcomes simultaneously, which can often be a bit cumbersome.
+After all, [no one wants to write code where you have to constantly verify if the last executed operation has completed successfully](https://golang.org).

-Luckily, this is just the kind of problem that can be solved by introducing a specialized LINQ query syntax.
-First, let's imagine we have an `Option<T>` type already implemented as shown below:
+Luckily, this is the exact kind of problem that we can solve by introducing custom LINQ query syntax.
+To illustrate, let's first imagine that we have an `Option<T>` type already implemented as shown below:

 ```csharp
 // Encapsulates a single value or lack thereof